-Bruno is a young Percheron/TB cross gelding owned by my good friend and student Emily Middendorf.
-While Emily is out of the country for the next year I will be taking over the reins with Bruno!
+Bruno is a young Percheron/TB cross gelding owned by a student.
+While his owner is out of the country for the next year I will be taking over the reins with Bruno!

 He has competed successfully at the Starter and Beginner Novice levels with multiple top placings, including 1st place at his first Beginner Novice schooling event and 2nd in his first recognized Beginner Novice!
 We hope to compete in some local jumper shows to get mileage as well as continuing our eventing education with bootcamp, XC schooling and some schooling and recognized events this winter.
 Bruno shows a natural talent for all three phases and we are looking forward to a move up to Novice in the spring.

 Theo was bought as a project horse in March of 2012.
 He was a 9 y/o grade pony, who was supposedly rented out at Mardis Gras the month before I bought him.
 He was essentially a sale-barn rescue.
 He didn't steer, could barely canter, and hated everything and everyone he came in contact with for the first month.
 Once we gained his trust, he blossomed.
 At his first show, where he competed in the Amoeba division of a combined test which consisted of a walk/trot dressage test and 18" fences, Theo told us that he LOVED to jump; jumping with square knees at least 2 feet over the rails and even throwing in a lead change.
 From there, we worked on building muscle and putting a good dressage foundation on him.
 He has since been leased by a young rider and competed at the 2014 US Pony Jumper Finals, finishing on the Gold Medal Team and in 5th place Individually.
 Back with Caroline he has been competing at Novice & Training level eventing at local and USEA events.

 SOLD June 2015 to the Brunker family of Georgetown, KY!
 Best of luck with this special boy!